-Moana’s 9 year old child Tina, with hearing difficulties, had an aide in the class to assist her.
-An unfortunate negative effect of this assistance was that it undermined her confidence and reduced her desire to become more independent.
+Moana’s* nine-year old daughter, Tina*, had hearing difficulties so had a teaching aide to assist her at school.
+An unfortunate negative effect of this assistance was that it undermined Tina’s confidence and reduced her desire to become more independent.
 To qualify for subsidised hearing equipment that would improve Tina’s independence, a hearing assessment was suggested – but the cost of the assessment was beyond Moana’s means.

 *Note: all names including those of the loan companies have been changed.
 Any re-publishing of these case studies need the permission of Ngā Tāngata Microfinance Ltd.